MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-uninstall.md

   + On Ubuntu: `apt-get remove microsoft-r-open-mro-3.3`
   + On SUSE: `zypper remove microsoft-r-open-mro-3.3`

-2. Most packages are uninstalled, including Microsoft R SErver.
+2. Most packages are uninstalled, including Microsoft R Server.
 List the remaining packages to see what's left.
-You should see only those packages used for operationalizing R Server analytics.
+On a 9.1. installation, you should see only those packages used for operationalizing R Server analytics.
 Uninstall each one in the following order:

   + Microsoft-r-server-adminutil-9.1.x86_64
   + Microsoft-r-server-webnode-9.1.x86_64
   + Microsoft-r-server-computenode-9.1.x86_64
   + Microsoft-r-server-config-rserve-9.1.x86_64

-2. On the root node, verify the location of other files that need to be removed:
+2. After packages are removed, you can remove remaining files.
+On the root node, verify the location of other files that need to be removed:

   + `$ ls /usr/lib64/microsoft-r`